Guide to Fraud Prevention, Part 4: People

 Date:

-Train Them to Have a Critical Eye
+Training Teams to Cultivate a Critical Eye

 To effectively prevent fraud, you need to know the what, how, where, and why.
 Discover true stories from fraud victims and best practices from industry experts in the To Catch a Fraudster webinar series.

-Keep Sensitive Information In, Suspicious Information Out
+Keeping Sensitive Information In, Suspicious Information Out

 Click to register for the To Catch a Fraudster webinar series from CertifID